lateagain/ploppy/README.md

 ## ploppy create

-Creates a new network of file-sharing hosts.
+Creates a new network of file-sharing hosts, and starts a server.

 ### --name